maheedharpamuru/Resume/Resume.md

 *	Built model using classification algorithm to predict if new customer will buy a bike and regression algorithm to find average monthly income spent of new customer from data collected by Adventure Works Cycles company using Azure ML and Cortana Intelligence suite.

 **Orora Design Technologies, Bellevue (Dec 2014 – Jan 2016)**
-**Position:** Application Engineer
+**Position:** Application Engineer<br/>
-**Project:** Arana Behavioral Modeling Platform
+**Project:** Arana Behavioral Modeling Platform<br/>
-Arana Platform automates the process of behavioural model creation, generation, optimization, and validation for analog, custom digital, memory and mixed-signal integrated circuits.
+Arana Platform automates the process of behavioural model creation, generation, optimization, and validation for analog, custom digital, memory and mixed-signal integrated circuits<br/>
 **Role**
 *	Developed GUI for process based work-flow model using JSP.
 *	Developed back-end service using Java.